-The UnOfficial 81st Security Police website recognizes our former colleagues and friends who have passed away.
+The UnOfficial 81st Security Police website recognizes our comrades who have passed away.
 This page pays tribute to them in the spirit of cybergrace.
-If you wish to add your eulogy, tribute or story in memory of your former 81st AP or SP friend, family or colleague please email them to the webmaster.

 Tim Deaver 1961 to 1981